waltershewmake/crabhole/README.md

 ```
 1-noisy-llama
 ```
-I type in that password to my client, and I'm in!
+I type in that password to my web client, and I'm in!

 A benefit is that any other connected clients can look at and contribute to the same session.
 If a third machine also put in the magic code, it could see each command I send in addition